2016 Baseball Hall of Fame balloting: BBWAA election

 All BBWAA members with at least 10 years of continuous membership and active membership status at any time in the preceding 10 years were eligible to vote.

 There were 440 total ballots cast with 3496 individual votes for players, an average of 7.95 players named per ballot.

 As in most recent elections, the controversy over use of performance-enhancing drugs (PEDs) is likely to dominate the election.
 ESPN.com columnist Jim Caple noted in the days before the announcement of the 2012 results that the PED issue and the BBWAA's limit of 10 votes per ballot was likely to result in a major backlog in upcoming elections:

 Caple's predictions about the players on the 2015 ballot, as well as the players he expected to be elected before then, mostly proved accurate.
 Larkin was indeed elected in 2012, and Maddux, Glavine and Thomas were elected on their first ballot appearance in 2014.
 The main exceptions were Palmeiro and Williams, who got less than 5% of the vote in prior elections and failed to stay on, and Biggio, who fell short of election in both of his first two years on the ballot, missing out in 2014 by two votes.
 Biggio was finally elected in 2015.

 Another ESPN.com writer, Tim Kurkjian, noted that the 2013 ballot would include several new candidates who either tested positive or were strongly linked to PEDs:

-In his first year on the ballot, Ken Griffey Jr. received 99.3% of the vote, a BBWAA election record.
-Mike Piazza finished second at 83.0% and was the only other player elected.
+In his first year on the ballot, Ken Griffey Jr. received 99.3% of the vote, a BBWAA election record at the time (surpassing the 98.84% of Tom Seaver).
+Mike Piazza, in his fourth year, finished second at 83.0% and was the only other player elected.
+Griffey became the first number 1 pick elected to the Hall of Fame, having been selected first overall in the 1987 MLB Draft, while Piazza became the latest pick to be elected having been selected in the 62nd round of the 1988 MLB Draft.